ASkiingrock/Website-Mapper-Selenium/README.md

-# Website-Mapper-Selenium
+# Selenium-Website-Mapper
-Maps website by accessing all hrefs on each page layer by layer, using selenium, python and he anytree module
+Creates a tree of a website layer by layer using selenium python and the anytree module